TomMeHo/vsMetaFileEncoder/README.md

 # About VsMetaFileCodec

+---
+**NOTE**

+Synology has deprecated VideoStation (faka DS Video).
+Therefore, it does not really make sense to further develop this archive.
+So, please consider it being deprecated.
+In case you need this for last-minute actions to get your videos archived and need therefore this code, please feel free to hand-in your suggestions.
+I'll archive this repo by end of 2024.

+---

 ## Summary
 NAS manufacturer [Synology](https://www.synology.com/) provides, for its network attached storage devices (NAS), a video content manager called *Video Station*.
 The application enables the NAS to stream videos over your LAN.
 Information about these videos are stored in a local Postgres database and optionally by files with extension *.vsmeta*.
 The format is proprietary.
 The tool provided here is able to read and write vsMetaFiles.
 The structure has been elaborated by reverse engineering and resources found [here](https://gist.github.com/soywiz/2c10feb1231e70aca19a58aca9d6c16a).
 Many thanks to [Carlos Ballesteros Velasco](https://github.com/soywiz).